astronomerdamo/pydcf/README.md

 $ python dcf.py example/ts1.dat example/ts2.dat -200 200 3.5 -v -p=1 -o
 `

-This spits out a bunch of information, subtracts a linear fit from the input data and writes 'dcf_output.dat' in the current working directory.
+This spits out a bunch of information, subtracts a linear fit from the input data and writes 'dcf_output.csv' in the current working directory.

 ##Reference